cclauss/GitHub-web-plus-app-workflow/README.md

 Ok...
 You are now free to make and test changes to the files in the local directory with your favorate Editor or IDE.

 Once your changes are complete and all your tests have passed...
-In the GitHub desktop app:
+In the [GitHub Desktop app][]:
 * Add a comment to the Commit
 * Click the "__Commit to <new branch>__" button (NOT to Master!”)
 * Click the "__Pull Request__" button